Jazyac/NoteSaver/README.txt

 https://stackoverflow.com/questions/44839648/no-application-encryption-key-has-been-specified-new-laravel-app

-The database used is MySql and is deployed at the following free database provider- https://db4free.net/
+The database used is MySql and is deployed at the following free database provider(Connection is a bit slow, hence queries take time to carry out.Another solution is being considered)- https://db4free.net/

 ***